aquasecurity/starboard-lens-extension/README.md

 downloaded and installed.
 Alternatively, you can copy the download URL of the release artifact to paste it in the **Manage Lens Extensions** page.

-1. Download your desired version from GitHub [release][release] page or GitHub [package registry][package-registry].
+1. Download your desired version from GitHub [releases] page or GitHub [package registry][package-registry].
 Alternatively, just copy the download URL of the release artifact.
 2. Open Lens application and select **Lens** menu, and then click **Extensions** item, or press
    <kbd>Shift</kbd> + <kbd>Command</kbd> + <kbd>E</kbd> to open the **Manage Lens Extensions** page.